KubeRocketCI/docs/docs/user-guide/pipelines.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/user-guide/pipelines" />
 </head>

 Pipelines are integral part of any CI/CD.
-They are involved in code code builds, reviews, and deployments.
+They are involved in code build, review, and deployment procedures.
 Such big variety of pipelines result in a demand of having a single place where the pipelines can be managed.
 For this purpose, the Pipelines section was added to the KubeRocketCI portal.

 ## Pipelines Page Overview